mikeclement/autopilot_bridge/README.md

 See the service and message definitions in autopilot\_bridge for details on specifying service requests and using responses.

+### ap\_msg\_queue

+The 'ap\_msg\_queue' module prvoides a means for storing messages such as STATUSTEXT from the autopilot for later forwarding.
+The primary intent is to forward previously received autopilot messages to a ground control station, but only when requested.

+* Services
+ * `autopilot/ap_msg_queue_last_n` - Returns the last N message in the queue.
+A second parameter is also provided: "since\_seq" which indicates the requestor only would like messages since the indicated sequence number, providing a rudimentary means to prevent forwarding messages the requestor already posseses.

 ## Extensibility in mavbridge.py

 `mavbridge.py` supports a module system, which attempts to make adding ROS publishers,